Location

 Price Details

-The study abroad fee includes tuition, fees and transcript.
+The study abroad fee includes tuition, student services fees, transcript, and airport pick-up on arrival to Auckland International Airport.

 What's Included